Order selection in GARMA models for count time series: a Bayesian perspective: Simulations

 \subsection{Effects of Burn-in}

 In this section, we examine the finite sample performance of point and interval estimation of the proposed Bayesian approach for the GARMA Binomial model with different values of $p$ and $q$, different values of the hyperparameter $\sigma\in\{0.5,5,10,15\}$ and burn-in values $\{0,1000,3000,5000\}$.
-Observe that the proposed RJMCMC approach perform model estimation and point estimation at the same time, hence, being different than the Bayesian approach presented in \cite{bgarma}.
+Observe that the proposed RJMCMC approach perform model estimation and point estimation at the same time, hence, being different than the Bayesian approach presented in \cite{bgarma}, {where the authors fit a model and, afterwards, perform model selection, based on information criteria}.